Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

 Developers using Visual Studio 2017 or later can authenticate an Azure AD account through the IDE.
 Applications using the `DefaultAzureCredential` or the `VisualStudioCredential` can then use this account to authenticate calls in their application when running locally.

-To authenticate in Visual Studio select the `Tools > Options` menu to launch the Options dialog.
+To authenticate in Visual Studio, select the **Tools** > **Options** menu to launch the Options dialog.
 Then navigate to the `Azure Service Authentication` options to sign in with your Azure AD account.

 ![Visual Studio Account Selection][vs_login_image]